owid/chartbook/README.md

 Rscript dataprep.R
 ```

-Populate the source chart datasets and edit chart.html for each country (writes source series data into //insert data in source_series_charts.js, and the final series description into <!-- insert data --> in chart.html)
+Populate the source chart datasets and edit chart.html for each country (writes source series data into source_series_charts.js, and the final series description into in chart.html)

 ```sh
 cd COUNTRY